llvm/llvm-project/clang-tools-extra/docs/clang-tidy/index.rst

                                     standard output supports colors.
                                     This option overrides the 'UseColor' option in .clang-tidy file, if any.
+    --verify-config                -
+                                     Check the config files to ensure each check and option is recognized.
     --vfsoverlay=<filename>        -
                                      Overlay the virtual filesystem described by file over the real file system.